-Whistling Woods International (WWI) is India’s premier institute of Film, Communication & Creative Arts.
-Founded by one of India’s leading filmmaker – Subhash Ghai, WWI has been successfully delivering world-class education in all creative & technical aspects of Film, Communication & Creative Arts to students since 2006.
+Whistling Woods International (WWI) is India’s premier institute of Film, Communication, Creative & Performing Arts.
+Founded by one of India’s leading filmmakers – Subhash Ghai, WWI has been successfully delivering world-class education in all creative & technical aspects of the Media & Entertainment Industry since 2006.

-The Hollywood Reporter has rated Whistling Woods International amongst the Ten Best Film Schools in the world on multiple occasions.
+The Hollywood Reporter has rated WWI amongst the Ten Best Film Schools in the world on multiple occasions.
 WWI has also been regarded as a Global Institute of Influence by Forbes in 2015.
 It has also been awarded the Best Institute for Creative & Performing Arts in India by FICCI (The Federation of Indian Chambers of Commerce & Industry) in 2019.

-The primary campus of WWI is located inside Mumbai’s Filmcity Complex and offers programmes that vary from 1 to 4 years in duration catering to all the major specialisations of the Film, Communication and Creative Arts industry.
-WWI offers undergraduate, postgraduate & diploma programmes in Cinematography, Direction, Editing, Producing, Production Design, Screenwriting, Sound Recording & Design, Visual Effects, Animation, Game Design, Comics, Previsualisation, Fashion Design, Visual Communication Design, Acting, Music Production & Composition, Advertising, Journalism, PR, Event Management and Sports & E-Sports Management.
+WWI’s primary campus is located inside Mumbai’s Filmcity complex and offers programs that vary from 1 to 4 years in duration catering to all the major specialisations of the Media & Entertainment industry.
+WWI offers undergraduate, postgraduate & diploma programs in Cinematography, Direction, Editing, Producing, Production Design, Screenwriting, Sound Recording & Design, Visual Effects, Animation, Game Design, Fashion Design, Visual Communication Design, Acting, Music Production, Composition & Performance, Advertising, Journalism, PR, Event Management and Sports & E-Sports Management.

-The curriculum at WWI is a unique blend of theoretical and practical, ensuring that the education of the creative aspects of an industry dovetails well with the business aspects.
-The teaching methodology is designed to ensure that the students’ learning is collaborative and industry-oriented.
-In addition to education, Whistling Woods International also has interests in research & development in emerging technologies & workflows in the Media & Entertainment industry.
+The curriculum at WWI is a unique blend of theoretical and practical, ensuring that the education of the creative & technical aspects of an industry dovetail with the business aspects.
+The teaching methodology is designed to ensure that the students’ learning is collaborative and industry oriented.
+In addition to education, Whistling Woods International also has interests in research & development in emerging technologies & evangelising new tech workflows for the Media & Entertainment industry.

-The full-time faculty of WWI is a body of academicians and renowned industry professionals like Subhash Ghai, Ravi Gupta, Rahul Puri, Anjum Rajabali, Ashwini Kaul, Abhijit Majumdar, Prashant Naik, Rabiya Nazki, Sabyasachi Bose, Salim Arif, Sudipta Basu, Rakesh Ranjan, Laili Dutta, Yusuf Mehta, Jewellyn Alvares, Milindo Taid, Mandar Deshpande, Deepak Choudhary, Jateen Rajput and many more.
+The full-time faculty of WWI is a body of academicians and renowned industry professionals.
 Further, WWI has regular guest lectures by leading Indian & international filmmakers, artists, actors, technicians, fashion designers and design professionals.
 Students at WWI have a unique opportunity to interact one-on-one with some of the most successful & talented professionals in the Indian & international Media & Entertainment industries.

-Over the past decade, WWI has set up & run several Technology & Development Labs in association with some of these global tech giants to evangelise and further the inclusion of emerging media into the education of students, and by extension, into the industry.
+Currently, WWI runs several Technology Development Labs in association with some of these global tech giants to evangelise and further the inclusion of emerging media into the education of students, and by extension, into the industry.

 REDucation Lab (2015-present)